- The User Input node collects the user query.

 -

-- Rerank Model: The rerank model to re-score and reorder all the results based on their relevance to the query.
+The rerank model to re-score and reorder all the results based on their relevance to the query.

-- Top K: The maximum number of top results to return after reranking.
+- Top K The maximum number of top results to return after reranking.
 When a rerank model is selected, this value will be automatically adjusted based on the model’s maximum input capacity (how much text the model can process at once).

-- Score Threshold: The minimum similarity score for returned results.
+- Score Threshold The minimum similarity score for returned results.
 Results scoring below this threshold are excluded.
 Use higher thresholds for stricter relevance or lower thresholds to include broader matches.

 Enable Metadata Filtering